I discovered the idea for this simple burrata recipe while briefly working in Tuscany, Italy.

 The combination of the ripe pear with the salty, cheesy ricotta is a brilliant blend of flavours and something that always reminds me of autumn.

-The beauty of this recipe is that it can easily be made at home and a perfect way to enjoy the pear season.
+The beauty of this recipe is that it can easily be made at home and is an awesome way to enjoy the pear season.

 What is Burrata?

-Basically, burrata is the Mercedes Benz of fresh mozzarellas.
+Basically, burrata is the Mercedes Benz of fresh mozzarella.

 It’s a fresh mozzarella from the Puglia region of Italy that’s made by stretching the cheese into a pouch and filling it with a mixture of fresh cheese curds and cream.